EmilHvitfeldt/emilhvitfeldt/README.md

 │ ├─ <a href="https://www.emilhvitfeldt.com/">emilhvitfeldt.com</a> - Personal Blog
 │ └─ <a href="https://xaringan.gallery/">xaringan.gallery</a>  - Collection of examples and custom themes
 ├─📚 <b>Books</b>
-│ └─ <a href="https://smltar.com/">smltar</a> - Supervised Machine Learning for Text Analysis in R
+│ ├─ <a href="https://smltar.com/">smltar</a>                 - Supervised Machine Learning for Text Analysis in R
+│ └─ <a href="https://feaz-book.com/">Feature Engieering A-Z</a> - Everything you need to know abut feature engineering
 ├─🧑‍🏫 <b>Education Material</b>
 │ ├─ <a href="https://emilhvitfeldt.github.io/ISLR-tidymodels-labs/index.html">ISLR tidymodels labs</a> - Tidymodels translation of ISLR labs
 │ └─ <a href="https://github.com/EmilHvitfeldt/emilverse">emilverse</a>            - Collection of personal packages and templates